See the Department of State’s Fact Sheet on Cuba for information on U.S.-Cuba relations.

 Traffic Laws: Speed limits are sometimes posted and passengers in automobiles are required to wear seatbelts, if available.
 All motorcyclists are required to wear helmets.
 Traffic from major roads generally does not stop when entering roundabouts.
 Use care at intersections: stop signs are often hard to see.

 Public Transportation: Taxis are available in commercial and tourist areas; radio-dispatched taxis are generally reliable.
 Do not share information with drivers or accept rides in unlicensed taxis as they may be used by thieves.
-Although popular with tourists, the three-wheeled, yellow-hooded “Co-Co” taxis should be avoided.
-“Co-Co” taxis are modified motorcycles that are unsafe.
+Avoid the three-wheeled, yellow-hooded “Co-Co” taxis.
+Although popular with tourists, “Co-Co” taxis are modified motorcycles that are unsafe.

 Buses designated for tourist travel, both between and within cities, generally meet international standards.
 Public buses used by Cubans, known as "guaguas," are crowded, unreliable, and are sometimes used by petty criminals.